tycrek/degoogle/MIRRORS.md

 # Degoogle Mirrors

-If you host a mirror, let me know through an Issue or PR so it can be added to the community mirrors list.
-It would be prefered if your mirror is auto-updating.

-Official mirrors are the main sources and are maintained by me (@tycrek).
-Community mirrors are other Git instances run by other users that I can't control.
+Official mirrors are managed by me ([@tycrek](https://github.com/tycrek)).
+Community mirrors are Git instances run by other users that I can't control (they may be out of date as well).

 ## Official mirrors